dr-richard-barker/GeneLabUserManual/README.md

 Click on the label "GM15036" a second time and the data will return.

-*Upper right corner tools*

 ## Pair Plots
-### *What is it?
-Why is it useful?*

 Pair plots are used for Exploratoryt Data Analysis, where the plot visualizes the data in order to find a relationsip between variables that can be continuous or categorical.
 A Pair plot is used to understand the best set of features to explain a relationship between two variables or to form the most separated clusters.
-It also helps to form some simple classification models by drawing some simple lines or make linear separation in our data-set.
-(Reproducible, an ideal plot would have a correlation of 1) (2 groups because they only compare samples with same conditions)
+It also helps to form some simple classification models by drawing some simple lines or make linear separation in a dataset.

-### *How do you use it?*
 The default display for the pair plot will be the comparison between two sets of data with a % difference color threshold of 20%.
 Two plots will be displayed on the dashboard for the ability to compare multiple sets of data simultaneously.

 ![](PairPlot/Overview.JPG)